-At Paragon Dive Shop, we understand the importance of choosing the right scuba diving fins.
+At Paragon Dive Group, we understand the importance of choosing the right scuba diving fins.
 Having fins correctly fitted and appropriate for the type of diving you choose is crucial for your comfort, efficiency, and safety underwater.
 There are several factors to consider when selecting the right pair of fins.

 Consider the type of diving you'll be doing.
 Open-heel fins with a soft blade are typically sufficient for recreational diving in calm waters.
 However, you may need stiffer or specialized fins if you plan to do more technical or challenging dives, such as diving in strong currents.